ampotos/dynStruct/todo/future_work.md

 	Just verify if dynStruct work properly wth multi-thread program.
       	If not fix the issues.
 	known issue : pthread can't run under DynamoRIO

-#check what is the behavior with forking program:

-	Same thing than for muti-threaded program.

-#check the behavior with program using signal handler:

-	Same thing than for muti-threaded program.
-	*especially the state of the internal stack of function*

 #check the behavior of the plt part on diverse compiler (gcc work well, so test at least clang and tcc):

 	Until now all test are done using GCC, using an other compiler is not supposed to be a problem but this need the same check than multi-threaded program.

-#add possibility to add an other dynamo file to a serialized file (by loading both of them):

-	dynStruct use a dynamic approach, so the code coverage of one run can not be enough.
-	This option will allow to aggregate data extract for multiple run of the program.

-	*run struct recovery only on new block*
-	*be careful of stuff like unique id from the dynamo data*
+#check if write instruction handle signed number, float number, ptr, ... via the opcode stored in an access and disass with capstone

+       The goal here is also to made the structure recovering more accurate by looking at some other information at runtime.

 #optimization of actual implem: